TheAppHub/hindsight/source/_posts/work/sharkguard.md

 tags:
 ---

-## Designed to defend and stand out
+## Designed to defend and stand out.

 We dove deep into research to create a brand identity that reflects the strength and protection for Sharkguard by Trident.